baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 Variables can be defined in C and C++ in several different ways.
 Basically there are three kinds of definitions:

 **Common** Common variables are more widely used FORTRAN but they got used in C and C++ as well to work around mistakes of programmers.
-Since in the early days people used to drop the extern keyword from variable definitions, in the same way it is possible to drop it from function declaration, the compiler often has multiple definitions of the same variable in different files.
-To help the poor and clueless programmer the C/C++ compiler normally generates common variables for uninitialized definitions such as
+Since in the early days people used to drop the `extern` keyword from variable definitions, in the same way it is possible to drop it from function declaration, the compiler often has multiple definitions of the same variable in different files.
+To help the poor and clueless programmer the C/C++ compiler normally generates common variables for uninitialized definitions such as:

 ```c
 int foo;
 ```

 For common variables there can be more than one definition and they all get unified into one location in the output file.
 Common variables are always initialized with zero.
 This means their value does not have to be stored in an ELF file.
-Instead the file size of a segment is chosen smaller than the memory size as described in [1.4.](#_bookmark3)
+Instead the file size of a segment is chosen smaller than the memory size as described in [1.4](#_bookmark3).

-**Uninitialized** If the programmer uses the compiler command line option -fno-common the generated code will contain uninitialized variables instead of common variables if a variable definition has no initializer.
+**Uninitialized** If the programmer uses the compiler command line option `-fno-common` the generated code will contain uninitialized variables instead of common variables if a variable definition has no initializer.
 Alternatively, individual variables can be marked like this:

 ```c
 int foo _attribute ((nocommon));